 Library facilities and services are open and free of charge to students, faculty, and all members of the community.
 For hours and more information visit our website at http://www1.youseemore.com/npc/ or call 501-760-4110.

-Students seeking lost items should check with the Student Center Manager located on the first floor in the Gerald Fisher Campus Center.
+Students seeking lost items should check with the Enrollment Services area on the 2nd floor of the Gerald Fisher building.
 Students who find items should turn them in to the same office.

 Traffic signs are posted throughout the campus and students are encouraged to familiarize themselves with the posted speed limits, directions and parking areas.
 These traffic regulations are established by the State of Arkansas and failure to abide by these regulations constitutes a violation of state law.
 State and county law enforcement officials do tow vehicles at the owner’s expense if they are parked illegally or in an unauthorized area, including vehicles illegally parked in “Handicapped” and “No Parking” slots.
 In addition, according to state law, vehicles parked on Mid-America Boulevard must be at least 3 feet off the travel portion of the road or their owners will be subject to tickets and tows.

 Since this is a commuter college, parking and traffic regulations must be maintained for the protection of both drivers and pedestrians.
 Students must park only in designated parking areas, including additional parking spaces at the gym.
 Special parking areas for students with disabilities are identified throughout the campus.
-Car decals are free and may be obtained at the ID Badge Office located in the first floor of the Campus Center.
+Car decals are free and may be obtained at the ID Badge Office located in the 2nd floor of the Gerald Fisher building in Enrollment Services.

 The Board of Trustees of National Park College believes that an active program of student activities is an important part of college life.
 Student groups may schedule a variety of campus activities.